Timings: 9 am-5:30 pm

 Jama Masjid In Gulbarga Fort:

 Another important monument in the fort is the Jami Masjid built in the year 1367 AD.
 It was built by a Spanish architect.
 The door ways are similar to that of the Great Cathedral Mosque of Cordoba in Spain.
 The mosque was built to celebrate Gulbarga as capital of Bahmani dynasty.
 The mosque consists of five large domes, 75 small domes and 250 arches.
-The speciality of the mosque is that it does not have any open courtyard and also does not have minarets.
+The specialty of the mosque is that it does not have any open courtyard and also does not have minarets.
 The mosque has one large dome on the west side and small domes at the four corners of the mosque.
 It is considered as one of the most unique and beautiful mosque in South Asia.

 Other than the above Gulbarga fort is the world’s longest canon is located in Gulbarga fort.
 The cannon was discovered by Ayazuddin Patel (photographer and National award winner), Rehaman Patel and coin collector Mohammed Ismail.
 It is called as Bari Gazi Toph with measurement of 29 feet in length, 7.6 feet in circumference; diameter is 2 feet and with thickness of 7 inch.
 Government is taking various steps to protect this precious canon.